dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Let your life lightly dance on the edges of Time like dew on the tip of a leaf.
+  It is more from carelessness about truth than from intentionally lying that there is so much falsehood in the world.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1580 days)
+## 🌟 Experiences (1581 days)

 ### 🧮 Programming languages